JupiterOne-Archives/docs-old/docs/integrations/pagerduty/index.md

 ## Requirements

-- JupiterOne requires a PagerDuty General Access REST API key
+- JupiterOne requires a PagerDuty General Access REST API key.
+- You must have permission in JupiterOne to install new integrations.

 ## Support